monk-io/docs/_mkdocs/docs/features.md

 ### Actions

-Abstract any of your containerized software functionalities through our unique actions within the same template.
+Abstract any of your containerized software functionalities through our unique actions within the same Kit.
 [Read more​ &#8594;
 ](/monkscript/yaml/runnables/#actions)

 ### Health Checks